luisddm/frontend-automation/slides/build-systems.md

 # Gulp configuration

 - We need a `gulpfile.js` which Gulp will execute each time we want to carry on a task.

-- It  will contain all the tasks that we'll be able to perform.
-Each of them will be build using some methods that operate on the modules or plugins provided by the dependencies.
+- It  will contain **all the tasks** that we'll be able to perform.

+- Each task will be build using some methods that belong to modules or plugins provided by the dependencies.

-- Each method represent a specific purpose and will act as the building blocks of our gulp file.
+- Each **method** represent a specific purpose and will act as the **building blocks** of our gulp file.

 ---